 Testing involves regularly testing the organization's security controls to ensure effectiveness.
 Conduct penetration testing, vulnerability assessments, and tabletop exercises to identify weaknesses in your cybersecurity defenses and response procedures. |

 Modern cyber risk management strategies must consider many aspects.
-Select a cybersecurity solution that can guide your organization to build a comprehensive program and adapt to your organization’s size, maturity, and industry requirements.
+Select a cybersecurity solution that can guide your organization in building a comprehensive program and adapting to your organization’s size, maturity, and industry requirements.

-Discover more insights about the evolution of risk management programs in this webinar.
+This webinar offers more insights into the evolution of risk management programs.
 Schedule a conversation with CyberSaint to learn about our unique cyber risk management program and how we support every step of cyber operations with CyberStrong.